AdobeDocs/audience-manager.de-DE/help/using/faq/faq-data-collection.md

 **Kann ich Seitendaten erfassen, wenn ich[!DNL Analytics]kein Kunde bin?**

 Ja.
-Das [!UICONTROL DIL] Modul unterstützt Sie bei der Erfassung von Seitendaten, auch wenn Sie nicht verwenden [!DNL Analytics].
-Bei ordnungsgemäßer Einrichtung [!UICONTROL DIL] können Sie Daten aus folgenden Elementen erfassen:
+The [!UICONTROL DIL] module helps you collect page data even if you're not using [!DNL Analytics].
+When set up properly, [!UICONTROL DIL] can capture data from and about:

 * Meta-Tags
 * Urls und URL-Header
 * Suchmaschinentypen
 * Keywords

-Kunden können außerdem ein einfaches Onsite-Objekt bereitstellen und es mit Schlüssel/Wert-Paaren füllen, die Sie Daten erfassen möchten [!UICONTROL DIL] .
-Dadurch können Sie spezifische Zielgruppendatenpunkte auf Ihrer Site ohne [!DNL Audience Management] Aktualisierungen hinzufügen und entfernen.
-Wenden Sie sich an Ihren Partner-Lösungsvertreter, um diese Einstellung korrekt einzurichten und sicherzustellen, dass das [!DNL DIL] Modul ordnungsgemäß auf das Seitenobjekt verweist.
+Additionally, clients can deploy a simple onsite object and populate it with key-value pairs that you want [!UICONTROL DIL] to collect data on.
+This lets you add and remove specific audience data points on your site without any [!DNL Audience Management] updates.
+Work with your Partner Solutions representative to properly set this up and ensure the [!DNL DIL] module references the page object correctly.

 <br>